wallarm/product-documentation/docs/latest/user-guides/events/false-attack.md

     ![!False attack](../../images/user-guides/events/analyze-attack.png)

+!!! warning "If an attack is hits grouped by IPs"
+    If an attack consists of hits [grouped](../../about-wallarm-waf/protecting-against-attacks.md#attack) by IP addresses, the **Mark as false positive** button is unavailable.
+You can [mark certain hits](#mark-a-hit-as-a-false-positive) as false positives.

 If all the requests in the attack are marked as false positives, then the information about that attack will look like this:

 ![!The whole attack is marked as false one][img-removed-attack-info]